 Barnes & Noble operates over 630 stores and 773 college bookstores.
 And there is usually a comfy spot that you can find on a couch or lounge style chair.

 If you’re not going to buy anything, Barnes & Noble can be a pretty guilt-free way to get some free wifi.

-Panera Bread has over 1,350 locations in 40 states across the country.
+Panera Bread has over 2,000 locations in the U.S. and Canada.
 And all of them have free wifi.
 I don’t eat at Panera often (not a big chain restaurant type guy), but if I were in need of some food and an internet connection at the same time, I’d hit up Panera.
 Their menu has some healthy alternatives and the food I’ve eaten there has been high quality.